petterhoel/blog/docs/blog/angular-in-vue.md

 ---
 # Angular in Vue

 Getting to know Vue via VuePress.
 VuePress is a static site docs/blog engine on top of Vue.
 So what should we do with that?
-Embedd an angular app + editor of course.
+Embed an angular app + editor of course.

 embedding...  honestly it's just an iframe pointing to a stackblitz thing...